kcpikkt/apa/README.md

 so you can assign floating point value greater than maximum integer value.
 This basically means that floating point type is punned, mantissa is read directly from memory and shifted by exponent value (IEC 559/IEEE 754 assumed).
-This was tested only on little-endian cpu though should work also on big-endian.
+This was tested only on little-endian cpu.

 Addition and subtraction are performed in O(n) with schoolbook algorithms.
 Multiplication uses non-recursive Fast Fourier Transform to run in O(n*log(n))